 Chirag R Parikh MD, PhD, FACP

-Associate Professor of Medicine (Nephrology); Director, Program of Applied Translational Research
+Associate Professor of Medicine (Nephrology) and of Investigative Medicine; Director, Program of Applied Translational Research

 Departments & OrganizationsInternal Medicine: Nephrology: Program for Applied Translational Research (PATR)